jpkli/pv/README.md

 PV is a JavaScript toolkit for progressive parallel processing and visualization.
 PV leverages [P4](https://github.com/jpkli/p4) for parallel data processing and rendering, and provides an intuitive API for implementing progressive workflows.

+## Demo
+This [demo](https://jpkli.github.io/pv/dmeos) shows how PV can support progressive visualizations with multiple views and user interactions.

 ## Example
 ```javascript